 Methods

 DMT combines various therapeutic disciplines and makes use of multiple therapeutic techniques and interventions throughout the therapeutic process.
 This calls for qualitative research based on a methodology that facilitates a broad and holistic perspective of the nature of these interventions and their effects (Koch et al., 2014).
-The current study is a hypothesis-generating, participant observation (Aronson, 1995) in which the therapist is also one of the researchers.
+The current study is a hypothesis-generating, participant observation (Aronson, 1995) in which the therapist who treat the children and document the logs is the first researcher, part of the researcher team.
 This study examined actions taken by the therapist and her patients as well as reciprocal actions that took place within the shared space, as documented in eight therapy logs during 2013–2018.
 This was accomplished through inductive analysis of movement and verbal content, defining domain content and identifying core ideas under the phenomenological hermeneutics qualitative paradigm, which relates to written text, dance, and art as expressing the wealth of human experience (Tzabar-Ben Yehoshua, 2016).

 Participants

-This study thoroughly examined the therapy logs of eight children, aged 8-11, with symptoms characterizing states of anxiety: nightmares and daymares, avoidance of social encounters and various experiences, distorted perceptions of reality, irritability, tantrums, stubbornness, and over-criticism.
+This study thoroughly examined the therapy logs of eight children, aged 8-11, with symptoms characterizing states of anxiety: nightmares and daymares, avoidance of social encounters and various experiences, biased perceptions of reality, irritability, tantrums, stubbornness, and over-criticism.
 The children attend the same school and were diagnosed and referred to therapy by the school psychologist.
-The children participated in at least 25 therapy sessions, which took place at the school between 2013–2018 with an experienced DMT therapist who is also the researcher.
-(A senior therapist with 30 years of experience who is a DMT therapist, and a psychotherapist provided Supervision throughout the researcher’s therapeutic work with the participants.
+The children participated in at least 25 therapy sessions, which took place at the school between 2013–2018 with an experienced DMT therapist who is also the first researcher. and was being guided by a senior therapist with 30 years of experience who is a DMT therapist, and a psychotherapist.
 The documented therapeutic process included at least a year of individual 45-minute-long sessions with the children, and one monthly parent counseling session.
 The therapy sessions were held in a setting suitable for movement therapy, with mats, balls of various sizes and textures, fabrics, handkerchiefs, rubber bands, hoops, sticks, and balancing beams.

 Data collection